laanwj/laanwj.github.io/_posts/2016-09-23-seconddate-adventures.md

 {: .center}
 [![Injected packet in wireshark]({{ site.baseurl }}/assets{{ page.id }}/injection.png "Injected packet in wireshark")]({{ site.baseurl }}/assets{{ page.id }}/injection.png)

 *Injected packet as seen from the inside network.
-The RST going to both the webserver and client to immediately end the connection afterward is also visible.
+The RSTs going to both the webserver and client to immediately end the connection afterward are also visible.
 The full captures can be downloaded below.*

 - Victim is redirected to `http://192.168.1.100/exploit.html`, and will load whatever is on that page.